CCUS in brief

 This report includes the following images and tables:

-- Map of Malaysia's key CCUS projects up for FID
+- Map of CCUS projects (by emissions source) in India

 What's included